 It’s been some time since I’ve added to this site and you may be wondering why?
-Well it’s nothing sinister just lack of time and motivation.
+Well it’s nothing sinister just lack of time.

 The original reason for putting this site together was to remind me of all the music I could potentially see in my area.
 This was fine when I was working full time I would be out nearly every other night, at a venue.